Thomas Rainsborough: The 1647 Putney Debates

 Held between 28 October to 8 November 1647 at St. Mary's Church, Putney, the Putney Debates sought to agree on a unified Army position in their dispute with Parliament.
 The talks were dominated by Ireton, speaking for the Grandees, and Rainsborough, representing the Leveller case.
-Ireton dismissed universal suffrage as "mere anarchy", and Rainsborough responded by saying;
+Ireton dismissed universal suffrage as "mere anarchy"; Rainsborough responded:

-"...the poorest he that is in England hath a life to live, as the greatest he; and therefore truly, Sir, I think it's clear, that any man who is to live under a government ought first by his own consent put himself under that government; and...the poorest man in England is not bound...to that government he hath not had a voice to put himself under...".
+" ...for really I thinke that the poorest hee that is in England hath a life to live as the greatest hee; and therefore truly, Sir, I thinke itt's cleare, that every man that is to live under a Governement ought first by his owne consent to putt himself under that Governement; and I do think that the poorest man in England is not at all bound in a strict sense to that Government that he hath not had a voice to put Himself under."
+(Putney Debates record book 1647, Worcester College, Oxford, MS 65.
+Spelling and capitalisation as in the original manuscript.)

 Convinced the Levellers threatened army discipline and unity, on 8 November the Grandees shut down the debates, ordered all Agitators back to their units and dissolved the General Council, quickly reformed as the Council of Officers.
 In a series of assemblies held on 15 November, all New Model regiments were required to sign an oath of loyalty to their officers; most did so without question, but there was a minor mutiny at the one held in Ware, Hertfordshire, where Rainsborough was present.
 He was escorted from the field since he was not entitled to attend, having relinquished his army commission in September 1647 after being made vice-admiral of the Parliamentarian navy, an appointment Parliament now revoked.